 After 30 years of research Christopher Avery defines taking Responsibility as simply “owning my power and ability to create, choose and attract my experience or my reality.”
 And yes, Christopher and his team often write Responsibility with a capital ‘R’.

 Christopher supports people who want to take charge of their lives by understanding and applying responsibility thinking.
 In this blog, we are going to look at how taking responsibility will benefit your leadership.
-We’ll learn the 3 keys to responsibility and how to develop them, explain The Responsibility Process, the benefits in applying it and share some practical examples of how you can apply Responsibility in your work and daily life.
+We’ll learn the 3 keys to responsibility and how to develop them, explain The Responsibility Process, and the benefits in applying it.
+I’ll also share some practical examples of how you can apply Responsibility in your work and daily life.